rapidgithub/python_tools/tez-log-analysis/README.md

 `--dagid` followed by positive integer.

-`--dagid` is optional and only needed if aggregated yarn log has more than one query.
+If no `--dagid` passed then code will analyze if only one dag is present in log.

-If no `--dagid` passed then code will analyze first dag or query.
+Else `--dagid` is needed if log file contain more than one dags.

 This code creates app_log_dir under working directoy.